Roshgar/MobileHybride/README.md

 Tired of people saying "I'll be there in 5 minutes" when you know perfectly that they are probably still getting ready?<br/>
 The lies are over with this application!<br/>
 This application is made for (in this instance) PokemonGo users to converge on a location at a set time for a "Raid".<br/>
 First, the user must sign-up and/or log-in to the application.
+Once the user is logged in, he can then access the application.
+Initially the view will be a map centered on the users location.<br/>
-Once the user is logged in, he can then acces the application.
-Initially the view will be a map centered on the users location.
-From this page, the user can modify his profile, add a "Marker" to signal an incoming event, view already created locations and re-center the map on his location if need be.
+From this page, the user can modify his profile, log out, add a "Marker" to signal an incoming event, view already created locations and re-center the map on his location if need be.

  ### UserPage
  On the user profile page, the user can modify his userName and level in case the information needs to be updated.